SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/Relational Knowledge Graph System.md

 ## Metadata
 - Author: [[digitalfinancialreporting.blogspot.com]]
+- Date: 2023-12-29
 - Full Title: Relational Knowledge Graph System
 - Category: #articles
+- Summary: The Relational Knowledge Graph System (RKGS) combines the relational paradigm and the knowledge graph paradigm.
+The idea is explained in the documentation titled "Why RKGS."
+The concept becomes even more interesting with the introduction of "relational AI," which is a cloud-based relational knowledge graph management system offered by Relational.ai.
+The notion of knowledge graphs represented in relational databases aligns with the idea that knowledge graphs have both a syntax and semantics aspect.
+However, there are different groups trying to define the term "knowledge graph," with semantic web proponents, graph database advocates, and the XBRL camp each having their own perspectives.
 - URL: https://digitalfinancialreporting.blogspot.com/2023/12/relational-knowledge-graph-system-rkgs.html?m=1

 ## Highlights